Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Proof of Theorem

-since the intersection of $N_{k+d}$ with the kernel of $\ddd^{(1)}:\Nt_{k+d}\to\Mt_k$ is considered in \cite[5.1.2]{kosz} (where the latter morphism is actually defined by the morphism in {\it loc.~cit}.)
-This implies the injectivity of the composition in Theorem~3, since the failure of this injectivity implies a strict inequality in (4.6.2) by using (4.7.1).
-This finishes the proof of Theorem~3. \msn {\bf Theorem~4.8.} {\it In the notation of the introduction and under the assumption {\rm (IS)}, we have}
+Note that the intersection of $N_{k+d}$ with the kernel of $\ddd^{(1)}:\Nt_{k+d}\to\Mt_k$ is studied in \cite[5.1.2]{kosz}.
+(The latter morphism is also constructed there.)
+This implies the injectivity of the composition in Theorem~\ref{T3}, since the failure of this injectivity implies a strict inequality in \eqref{23.2} by using \eqref{24.1}.
+This finishes the proof of Theorem~\ref{T3}.